 Step 2: Hold on to your tax payments

 If you’ve been setting aside money for taxes, you can put those funds to another use for the time being.
 The U.S. Treasury announced a 90-day extension of time to file 2019 tax returns and pay the taxes that would have been due on April 15, 2020.
-You now have until July 15, 2020 to pay any taxes due for the 2019 tax year.
-Use the money you were setting aside to cover crucial expenses while you’re unable to operate.
+You had until July 15, 2020 to pay any taxes due for the 2019 tax year.
+2019 taxes are now overdue.
+If you’re having trouble paying your tax bill, there are official strategies you can use to negotiate with the IRS.

 If you were expecting a refund, the IRS announced that refunds will still be processed.
 So file your tax return as soon as you’re able.
 The sooner you file, the sooner you’ll be able to use that refund money to cover necessary bills.